Streetwise (1984 film): Sequel

-A new book was published in conjunction with the film.
+A book was published in conjunction with the sequel.
 Streetwise: Tiny Revisited was published in the fall of 2015 by Aperture, and includes photos taken by Mark over 30 years of friendship with Tiny Blackwell.

 In popular culture

 The character Rat's line "I love to fly.
 It's just, you're alone with peace and quiet, nothing around you but clear, blue sky.
 No one to hassle you.
 No one to tell you where to go or what to do.
-The only bad part about flying is having to come back down to the fucking world" is sampled in the song "Zap!" by The Avalanches (2016), as well as the songs "Say My Name or Say Whatever" by How to Dress Well (2012) and "Seducer" by Saraya (1991).
+The only bad part about flying is having to come back down to the fucking world" is sampled in the song "Zap!" by The Avalanches (2016), as well as the songs "Say My Name or Say Whatever" by How to Dress Well (2012), "Unknown Summer" by Burial (2023), "Learn to Fly" by Priori and Sabola (2024), and "Seducer" by Saraya (1991).
 Another excerpt of dialogue is sampled in the song "すばらしくてNice Choice" by Fishmans (1996).
+English electronic-duo Jadu Heart sampled Streetwise dialogue in their album Hyper Romance.